-The Landscape Masterplan identifies key management actions to be implemented throughout a prioritised capital works program, subject to available funding.
+The Landscape Masterplan identifies key management actions to be implemented throughout the 5-year capital works program, subject to available funding.
 Refer to Figure 7: Landscape Masterplan.

-TABLE 7: McQUADE PARK ACTION PLAN Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority Desired Outcome: To establish an appropriate management framework and guidelines for assessing development, land uses, activities, leases, licences and other estate.
-Core objectives: Management of community land categorised as park (36G), sportsground (36F) and general community use (36I).
+Performance Target (management objectives) Item Management Actions (means of achievement) Means of Assessment (of the actions) Priority nework and guidelines for assessing development, land uses, activities, leases, lic as park (36G), sportsground (36F) and general community use (36I). ences and other estate.
 Guiding legislation: To ensure the park's planning and management are in accordance with relevant legislation and policy A1 Implement actions identified in this plan of management in accordance with Local Government Act 1993, Heritage Act 1977, Conservation Management Plan (CMP) and all other relevant legislation and policy.
 Adoption of plan of management.
 Level of implementation over 5-yrs.
 High Ongoing To ensure CMP policy and recommendations are current and up to date A2 Make provision for revision or addendum to CMP every five years.
 Ensure consistency with CMP policy and recommendations.
 CMP updated/ revised every five years.
 Very High Future development, land uses and activities: To protect the park's State heritage significance, cultural setting, and other identified values from inappropriate uses, activities and development.
 To protect the park's open visual character, its historic landscape setting and significant relationship with St. Matthews Church group.
 To ensure consistency with community land categories and core objectives.
 To actively engage with the community to protect, manage and enhance the park for the community's benefit and for future generations.
 To protect the park from incremental negative impacts and introduction of unsympathetic elements.
 To improve access, circulation and connectivity.
 To promote opportunities for broader multiple uses and adaptive re-use of existing infrastructure.
 To ensure sustainable solutions are implemented including addressing threatening processes.
 To ensure that development proposals will have a net positive benefit in relation to identified values.
 To promote the park's role as a broadly accessible, equitable and safe community asset.
 To address all public safety and security issues.
 To improve visitor education and interpretation.
 A3 Development proposals, land uses, activities, licences and management practices must be consistent with the following requirements: Demonstrate consistency with park's heritage significance (CMP, State Heritage Register and this plan of management); Demonstrate consistency with legislative requirements of community land categories and core objectives.
-Protection of historic cultural setting, visual quality, open landscape character, biodiversity, commemorative, cultural and sporting values; Ensure continuing dialogue with the community in relation to future development, uses and activities in the park; Protection and appropriate management of significant trees; Contribute to diversity and quality of historic cultural setting, recreational and community uses and activities; Address public safety and risk management; Adequately provide for public access, connectivity, equity and broad community use (including disabled access); Ensure stormwater management issues are addressed and water sensitive urban design principles are implemented; Improve traffic management and car parking areas including restrictions on unauthorised vehicular movements in the park; Restrict inappropriate uses and activities, particularly high impact activities affecting environmental sustainability; Ensure a safe environment for all user groups; Facilitate programs in community education and interpretation of heritage values.
+Protection of historic cultural setting, visual quality, open landscape character, biodiversity, commemorative, cultural and sporting values; Ensure continuing dialogue with the community in relation to future development, uses and activities in the park; Protection and appropriate management of significant trees; Contribute to diversity and quality of historic cultural setting, recreational and community uses and activities; Address public safety and risk management; Adequately provide for public access, connectivity, equity and broad community use (including disabled access); Ensure stormwater management and car parking areas including restrictions on unauthorised vehicular movements in the park; Restrict inappropriate uses and activities, particularly high impact activities affecting environmental sustainability; Ensure a safe environment for all user groups; Facilitate programs in community education and interpretation of heritage values.
 Adoption of plan of management.
 Level of implementation over 5-yrs.
 Number and % of proposed developments that address and adhere to development guidelines.
 Measure trends over time.
 High Ongoing